 DIY Platforms vs. Agencies: What You're Actually Comparing

-The core tradeoff isn't really about price per minute.
-It's about who does the work.
+The real tradeoff isn't price per minute.
+It's who does the work.

 A platform like Vapi gives you the infrastructure.
-You get an API, a dashboard, and documentation.
-Building a functional, production-grade voice agent on top of that requires: prompt engineering (more complex than it sounds for voice), voice selection and tuning, telephony setup (phone number provisioning, call routing), integration with your CRM or booking system, error handling and fallback logic, ongoing monitoring, and iteration when the agent fails in unexpected ways.
+API, dashboard, docs.
+Building a functional, production grade voice agent on top of that requires prompt engineering (more complex than it sounds for voice), voice selection and tuning, telephony setup (phone number provisioning, call routing), integration with your CRM or booking system, error handling and fallback logic, ongoing monitoring, and iteration for the times the agent fails in unexpected ways.

 None of that is free time.
-A competent developer charges $75–$150/hour.
-A complete build typically takes 40–80 hours the first time, which means $3,000–$12,000 in development cost before you've made a single call.
+A competent developer charges $75 to $150 an hour.
+A full build usually takes 40 to 80 hours the first time, which puts you at $3,000 to $12,000 in dev cost before you've made a single call.
 Then someone has to maintain it.

 An agency builds and maintains all of this for you.
-The monthly retainer looks more expensive until you account for the hidden costs of building yourself.
+The monthly retainer looks more expensive until you account for the hidden cost of doing it yourself.

 The Hidden Costs No One Puts in Their Pricing Page